-Cape Town is South Africa's oldest and most beautiful city, and the top travel destination in Africa.
-Built on the slopes of Table Mountain, the city offers something for everyone, from beautiful views and beaches, to world-class cuisine and inspiring culture.
+Cape Town is South Africa's oldest and most beautiful city and the top travel destination in Africa.
+Built on the slopes of Table Mountain, the city offers something for everyone, from beautiful views and beaches to world-class cuisine and inspiring culture.
 Cape Town is a must-see destination for anyone travelling to South Africa.

-Found 8 Results
+Found 16 Results

 The Chobe National Park is one of the most popular game reserves in Botswana.
 Situated in the far north of Botswana, Chobe includes the Savute and Linyanti regions which are known for high concentrations of lion and elephant.
-However Chobe is best known for the Chobe River floodplain, where herds upon herds of animals gather in the dry season between June and October.
+However, Chobe is best known for the Chobe River floodplain, where herds upon herds of animals gather in the dry season between June and October.
 The game reserve is most easily accessed from Kasane, a town just to the east of the park on the banks of the Chobe River, close to the border with Zimbabwe and Victoria Falls.

-Etosha National Park is Namibia's top game-viewing destination and rated as one of the best safari destinations in Africa.
-Covering some 22 270 square kilometres of dramatic landscapes in northern Namibia, Etosha is home to a rich diversity of wildlife and birds, despite its stark appearance.
+Etosha National Park is Namibia's top game-viewing destination and is rated as one of the best safari destinations in Africa.
+Covering some 22,270 square kilometres of dramatic landscapes in northern Namibia, Etosha is home to a rich diversity of wildlife and birds, despite its stark appearance.
 The open terrain and sparse vegetation are ideal for spotting animals, especially when they congregate at watering holes during the winter months from June to August.
-The unique Etosha Pan stretches out over about a quarter of the park in an endless dry expanse where mirages rise in the heat, except when the rains come and transform the barren desert into shimmering, shallow lakes.
+The unique Etosha Pan stretches out over about a quarter of the park in an endless dry expanse where mirages rise in the heat.
+When the rains come, the barren desert transforms into shimmering, shallow lakes.

 The Greater Kruger National Park is South Africa's premier safari destination: it's the largest wildlife conservancy in Africa, set in one of the most accessible yet unspoilt wilderness areas in South Africa.
 It encompasses the Kruger National Park and a number of adjoining private reserves which share unfenced boundaries with the park; including Sabi Sand, Timbavati, Klaserie and Balule Game Reserves, which are home to a wide variety of private game lodges, each with its own brand of style and luxury.

-There are few wild places on Earth that offer the same unique combination of spectacular wildlife, beautiful scenery, palm-fringed waterways, remote islands and vast unspoilt wilderness than Botswana's Okavango Delta.
+There are few wild places on Earth that offer the same unique combination of spectacular wildlife, beautiful scenery, palm-fringed waterways, remote islands and vast unspoilt wilderness as Botswana's Okavango Delta.
 The Okavango swamps are formed by the annual flooding of the Okavango River, which opens into a vast life-giving oasis in Botswana's desert.
 The delta attracts huge numbers of wildlife due to the permanent water available here.

-The Garden Route is the coastal area between Mosselbay and Port Elizabeth along the southern Cape coast of South Africa.
+The Garden Route is the coastal area between Mossel Bay and Port Elizabeth along the southern Cape coast of South Africa.
 It is known for its beautiful scenery, mountains, rivers, lakes, forests and beaches.
 A number of interesting, laid-back coastal towns add character to the Garden Route, including Knysna, Wilderness, Plettenberg Bay, Nature's Valley, Sedgefield and, of course, George with its regional airport.

 Victoria Falls is the most spectacular sight anywhere in Africa.
-One of the Seven Natural Wonders of theWorld, this huge curtain waterfall lies on the border between Zimbabwe and Zambia, where the mighty Zambezi River plunges 108m down into a narrow gorge, creating a waterfall that is a mile wide.
-A visit to Southern Africa is not complete without having seen the Victoria Falls.
+One of the Seven Natural Wonders of the World, this huge curtain waterfall lies on the border between Zimbabwe and Zambia, where the mighty Zambezi River plunges 108 metres down into a narrow gorge, creating a waterfall that is a mile wide.
+A visit to Southern Africa is not complete without a trip to Victoria Falls.
 The falls can be visited from the Zambian or from the Zimbabwean side.
 The town on the Zambian side is called Livingstone, and the town on the Zimbabwean side is also called Victoria Falls.
 Both locations are safe, popular tourist destinations with good infrastructure and a variety of accommodation options.